bholloway/resolve-url-loader/packages/resolve-url-loader/docs/how-it-works.md

 ## The problem

-This loader is most commonly used with SASS but regardless of the transpiler we end up with CSS.
-Lets look at a basic example where the structure is basically CSS but is composed using SASS features.
+The `resolve-url-loader` is typically used where SASS source files are transpiled to CSS.
+CSS being a format that webpack can readily ingest.
+So let's look at a basic example where the structure is basically CSS but is composed using SASS features.

 Working backwards, this is the final CSS we are after.
 Just a single rule with a single declaration.